WHEN:Thursday, October 23, 2014

 With introductions by Shannon Stage, this year’s panel showcases forward thinking women leaders across the world who are working tireless to shape their communities and elevate the human spirit.
 Panelists currently include Martha Jane Murray, Gina Duncan, and Robin Carey.
 More to be announced.
 Kimberly Lewis will moderate.

-Honorary Chair and Scholarship information coming soon.
+Honorary Chair information coming soon.

 TABLE TOP DISCUSSIONS

 During the breakfast there is an opportunity to discuss the issues surrounding womens' journey to economic empowerment.
 To maximize your experience at the breakfast, please review the questions below and bring your thoughts on the morning of Thursday, October 23.

 - What is the role of sustainability in economic empowerment of women around the world?

 - How are we using sustainability to move economies, push large challenges, and create pathways to global scale?

 - How resilient are our systems if we aren’t pushing for opportunity for all?
 How can we work to achieve this?

 With each purchase to the Women in Green Power Breakfast an eligible emerging professional receives a complimentary scholarship granting them full access to the breakfast.